egesarac/egesarac.github.io/_pages/about.md

 # News

+<span style="color:gray">Dec '24.</span> Our tool demonstration paper *Automating the Analysis of Quantitative Automata with QuAK* is accepted for publication at TACAS 2025.

 <span style="color:gray">Sep '24.</span> Our paper *QuAK: Quantitative Automata Kit* will appear in ISoLA 2024 as an invited paper.

 <span style="color:gray">Sep '24.</span> I am attending AVM 2024 to present our work on the safety and liveness of quantitative properties and automata.
 Come say hi!